Medical Gaslighting in Lyme Disease: How Symptom Dismissal Delays Diagnosis

-But being dismissed can cause deeper harm.
+Being dismissed can cause deeper harm

-A patient once told me, quietly, “The hardest part wasn’t the Lyme.
+A patient once told me quietly, “The hardest part wasn’t the Lyme.
 It was being told it couldn’t be Lyme.”

-That statement captures something I’ve seen repeatedly.
+That statement captures something I have seen repeatedly.

-Patients begin to doubt their symptoms, their memory, and whether they will be believed at all. :contentReference[oaicite:0]{index=0}
+Patients begin to doubt their symptoms, their memory, and whether they will be believed at all.

-How Medical Gaslighting Happens in Lyme Disease
+How Symptom Dismissal Happens in Lyme Disease

 In medicine, gaslighting is rarely intentional.